Lemon Sourdough Scones Recipe

 How to make scones that are not dry

-If you are shaping your lemon sourdough scones and they feel very crumbly and aren't holding together, add a little milk, heavy cream or water, one teaspoon at a time until the dough ball holds together.
-Likewise, if the scones are too wet, use less cream or add a little flour.
+If your lemon sourdough scone dough feels dry or crumbly while shaping, add a little milk, heavy cream, or water one teaspoon at a time until the dough holds together.
+If the dough feels overly sticky or wet, lightly dust in a little extra flour.

 Long fermented scones